numberscope/frontscope/doc/pull-request-checklist.md

 -   Please use a `snake_case` name for the branch in the PR.
 -   Please limit your PR's focus to one thing.
+-   Ideally, submit a small PR with limited functionality that can be built upon instead of submitting one huge, monolithic PR.
+Typically, the smaller the PR, the better, with the obvious caveat that the code in your PR needs to work and actually do something.
+A small PR for a visualizer might be in the ballpark of 200 lines of code.
 -   Write or supplement test(s) for the file(s) you touch in your PR.
 -   Make sure Numberscope runs properly, including former supposedly unmodified behaviors and newly implemented ones.
 In particular, run it via